Santo Bambino of Aracoeli: Traditions

-In 1927 the Legation Counsellor at the British Embasssy was seriously ill with typhoid and was given last rites.
+In 1927 the Legation Counsellor at the British Embassy was seriously ill with typhoid and was given last rites.
 Someone suggested sending for the Bambino.
 Philip Langdon went to Santa Maria in Araceoli, but on his return he and the accompanying Franciscan were stopped at the Piazza Venezia by a cordon of soldiers who had blocked off the street while the Duce made a speech.
 Despite being in a car with a cardinal's coat of arms they were not allowed to pass, until Langdon told them that he was bringing the Bambino to a dying man - at which point the soldiers snapped to attention and flagged them through.

 Today, the chapel at Aracoeli is filled with letters from all over the world, some of them addressed only to "Il Bambino, Rome".
 To make room for new letters, several weeks' worth of old ones are removed and burned with some incense.
 These are left unopened because, as a Franciscan custodian of the image puts it, "What is in the letters, is a matter between the Bambino and the letter writer and does not concern us."

 At Christmas, the Bambino is customarily placed in the crèche at the Basilica.
 Another custom is, in the period between Christmas and Epiphany, to have children of six to ten years of age stand on a specially built platform to speak to the Bambino.
 This has fallen out of practice, having been replaced by the mainstream religious procession.